COURSE 5 PRIVACY NOTICE OBJECTIVE

 HOW WE COLLECT PERSONAL DATA

-Course5 collect personal data directly from you via online forms or when you contact Course5 and we also collect personal data from the third parties, and we process that personal data on behalf of Data controller.
+Course5 collects personal data directly from you via online forms or when you contact Course5 and we also collect personal data from third parties, and we process that personal data on behalf of the Data controller.

 PURPOSE FOR COLLECTING PERSONAL DATA

 The personal information we collected would be used for the following purposes: